+528/1100 together with not less than 50% in modules to the value of at least 30 credits.
+Third Class Honours: An aggregate of not less than 495/1100 marks (i.e. 45%).
 Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
-Supplemental o Please refer to the Book of Modules (www.ucc.ie/modules/) for Examination: requirements governing the Supplemental Examination for individual modules.
-Note: for some modules there is no Supplemental Examination. o Students who fail to achieve the pass standard for the year at the Summer/Visiting Student Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
-Marks from all passed modules are carried forward to the Supplemental Examination. o The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. o Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+Supplemental Examination: Please refer to the Book of Modules (www.ucc.ie/modules) for requirements governing the Supplemental Examination for individual modules.
+Note: For some modules, there is no Supplemental Examination.
+Students who fail to achieve the pass standard for the year at the Summer Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
+Marks from all passed modules are carried forward to the Supplemental Examination.
+The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
+Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
 The actual mark achieved by the candidate will be recorded on the student record.
-Repeat Year There will be no Repeat Year.
-Examinations: Three Year Rule (or other Not applicable. rule to apply):
+Repeat Year Examinations: There will be no repeat year.
+Three Year Rule (or other rule to apply): N/A